confluentinc/ksql/design-proposals/klip-33-key-format.md

 registered with the Schema Registry as needed, following the same pattern as the value schema in the current product.

+In addition, where possible, key schemas will be marked as `READONLY` to avoid unintentional changes to the key schema id, which would break compatibility.
+If the Schema Registry is not configured to allow schema mutability to be set, then the statement will still succeed, only a warning will be logged, with link to Schema Registry config that needs changing.

 If a `CREATE TABLE` or `CREATE STREAM` statement does not include a `KEY_FORMAT` property, the key format is picked up from the `ksql.persistence.default.format.key` system configuration.
 If this is not set, then an error is returned.
 Note: The server config will have this set to `KAFKA` to maintain backwards compatibility with current system by default.

 ### Implementation